 Problem 4c is intended to foreshadow the uniqueness theorem in Unit 5.
 Some students will argue in ways that anticipate uniqueness and others will not.
 Discussing their reasoning in class can be worthwhile for later work with the uniqueness theorem.
 At this point, students do not really have solid reasoning for one way or the other, so credit should be given for explaining their thinking rather than the correct solution based on the uniqueness theorem.
 This same problem is revisited in the homework for Unit 5.

 Notes for Personal Reflections on Unit 1

+Question 4: Students should understand that solutions means both sides are equal for all values of t (in the domain).
+For example if y=f(t) works for some values of t but not all, then is it a solution?
+In question 4a, what happens when t=0 or t=-2?

+In 4(b) both sides are the same when t=0, so is that a solution?